 2. What will happen at my first counselling appointment?

 Your first appointment is an opportunity to see if you are comfortable with me as your therapist and experience counselling with me.
 There is no obligation after the first appointment to continue if you feel counselling with me is not right for you.
-The session lasts for 50 minutes.
+Individual sessions last for 50 minutes and couples sessions last for 60 minutes.